au-research/raido/api-svc/idl-raid-v2/readme.md

 We currently split out the YAML into many separate files and link them back into the root file via
 [`$ref` references](https://oai.github.io/Documentation/specification-components.html#the-reference-object).

+This approach probably won't be appropriate when the API grows to have many endpoints, but it'll do for now.

-IDEA and the openapi-generator tools seem to understand these Ok, not sure about other tools.
+IDEA and the openapi-generator tools seem to understand this `$ref` based structure Ok, not sure about other tools.
-We may need a "build" step to produce a single YAML file if the references turn out to be problematic.
+We may need a "build" step to produce a single YAML file if the references turn out to be problematic for other tools (e.g. swagger-ui or other documentation generators).

 ## Long-term